-Recommendation Response (Accounting Records and Bank Reconciliations) The Council should reconsider its current policy of holding large amounts in a single Current Account, in order to reduce risk and optimise interest earnings without curtailing its desire for quick access to funds for proposed capital expenditure.
-(Medium Risk)
+Rec No. Recommendation Response R1 (Accounting Records and Bank Reconciliations) The Council should monitor its current policy of holding large amounts in a single Current Account, and make reasonable efforts to optimise interest earnings without curtailing its desire for quick access to funds for proposed capital expenditure.
+(Medium Risk) R2 (Management of Risk) The level of Fidelity Guarantee insurance cover should be kept under appropriate review.
+(Low Risk)